App47/blackberry-agent-example/README.md

    	 super.activate();
     }

-For error reporting and appropriate app permissions, see the main hook's constructor:
+For App crash reporting and appropriate app permissions, see the main hook's constructor:

     public App47DemoApp() {
      try {